 You’ve been here six years now, but let’s hear about your best moment at gcp in the last year?

 Best moment would probably be finally gaining planning approval on the Oldbury Court Project – three years in the making!
-Although the opportunity to each cake every Monday is always a good moment.
+Although the opportunity to eat cake every Monday is always a good moment.

 James often brings in amazing homemade cake, so this seems like a good segue into a few personal questions.
 First up, what do you like to do in your spare time?